Muscle cuirass: Origins

+The muscled cuirass had its origin in ancient Greece where it gradually replaced the bell cuirass around 480 BCweighing about 25 pounds.

 The cuirasses were cast in two pieces, the front and the back, then hammered.
-They were a development from the early Archaic bell-shaped cuirass, weighing about 25 pounds.
 Examples from the 5th century BC have been found in the tombs of Thracians, whose cavalrymen wore them.
 The earliest surviving depiction in Greek sculpture seems to be an example on a sculptural warrior's torso found on the Acropolis of Athens and dating around 470–460 BC.
 The muscle cuirass is also depicted on Attic red-figure pottery, which dates from around 530 BC and into the late 3rd century BC.
 From around 475 to 450 BC, the muscle cuirass was shorter, covering less of the abdomen, and more nipped at the waist than in later examples.
 It was worn over a chitoniskos.
 In Neo-Attic art, the muscle cuirass was worn over a longer chiton.

 The Italian muscle cuirass lacked the shoulder-guards found on Greek examples.
-Examples among the Samnites and Oscans sketch a blockier torso more roughly than the anatomically realistic Greek pieces.
-Many examples come from graves in Campania, Etruria, and elsewhere in southern Italy.
+Examples among the Samnites and Oscans sketch a blockier torso more roughly than the anatomically realistic Greek pieces.Many examples come from graves in Campania, Etruria, and elsewhere in southern Italy.
 Polybius omits the muscle cuirass in his description of the types of armor worn by the Roman army, but archaeological finds and artistic depictions suggest that it was worn in combat.
 The monument of Aemilius Paulus at Delphi shows two Roman infantrymen wearing mail shirts alongside three who wear muscle cuirasses.
 They were worn mostly by officers, and may have been molded leather as well as metal, with fringed leather (pteruges) at the armholes and lower edge.
 The muscle cuirass is one of the elements that distinguished a senior officer's "uniform".